 Diagnosis and treatment

-Effective examination method for Tarlov Cysts are MRI and CT.
+Effective examination methods for Tarlov Cysts are MRI and CT.
 Both of them are good imaging procedures that allow the detection of extradural spinal masses such as Tarlov cysts.
 The best imaging study to image the Tarlov/perineural cyst is a spine MRI, and since the vast majority of the perineural cysts are on the sacral spine, then the order should be for a "full sacral spine MRI (S1-S5) all the way to the coccyx/tailbone".

-A CT with Myelography is diagnostic tool that uses radiographic contrast media (dye) that is injected into the spinal canal’s fluid (cerebrospinal fluid, CSF).
+A CT with Myelography is a diagnostic tool that uses radiographic contrast media (dye) that is injected into the spinal canal’s fluid (cerebrospinal fluid, CSF).
 After the dye is injected, the contrast dye serves to illuminate the spinal canal, cord, and nerve roots during imaging.
-Thus, when a CT scan and myleography are combined, images are produced that clearly show both the bony structures of the spine and the nerve structures.
+Thus, when a CT scan and myelography are combined, images are produced that clearly show both the bony structures of the spine and the nerve structures.
 These images are invaluable to physicians as they diagnose a patient’s spine problem.

-Non-surgical treatment options include using a needle to aspirate CSF from the cysts can temporarily relieve symptoms, eventually the cysts will refill and the symptoms will recur usually within hours.
+Non-surgical treatment options include using a needle to aspirate CSF from the cysts can temporarily relieve symptoms.
+Eventually, the cysts will refill and the symptoms will recur, usually within hours.

-Pain may be temporarily controlled by aspiration of the cysts and then injecting the cysts with fibrin glue (a substance produced from blood chemicals involved in the clotting mechanism).
-The aspiration of CSF and injection of fibrin glue procedure theoretically is designed to remove the CSF from the cyst, and to block the entrance or the neck of the cyst with the sealant glue, to prevent return of the flow of CSF into the cyst.
+The aspiration of CSF and injection of fibrin glue procedure theoretically is designed to remove the CSF from the cyst, and to block the entrance or the neck of the cyst with the sealant glue, to prevent the return of the flow of CSF into the cyst.
 Some patients have found immediate relief after the procedure, while others have reported a delayed benefit from the procedure when the nerve irritation has subsided.
-After the procedure, there are outcomes of both short term relief, as well as longer term relief reported.
+After the procedure, there are outcomes of both short-term relief as well as longer-term relief reported.
 However, it is considered to be a temporary relief procedure.

 The usual surgical procedure consists of fenestration and imbrication of the cysts and then packing all the dead space around the cysts with fat, glue, and/or muscle.
-The body does not like dead spaces, and new cysts will possibly develop in the dead spaces around the old cysts, if not filled.
+The body does not like dead spaces, and new cysts will possibly develop in the dead spaces around the old cysts if not filled.
 Due to the potential risks for further nerve damage or spinal fluid leaks, there might be increased symptoms postoperatively, including more bowel and bladder problems, when the cysts are located in the S2-S3 nerve location.
-However, the neurosurgeons are perfecting surgical techniques and including intra-operative nerve monitoring to decrease the risks of further nerve damage.
-Due to the long term nerve compression causing irritation and inflammation to the nerves, it may take months to a year to determine the full benefit of the surgery.

 For more detailed information, please visit the Tarlov Cyst Disease Foundation.

-Treatment in UK and abroad
+Treatment in the UK and abroad

-Dr. Feigenbaum's practice routinely treats patients with giant meningeal cysts from all over the United States and other countries(Cyprus).
+Dr Feigenbaum's practice routinely treats patients with giant meningeal cysts from all over the United States and other countries(Cyprus).

-Dr. Dorte Clemmensen is available in Denmark for treatments.
+Dr Dorte Clemmensen is available in Denmark for treatments.

-The treatment is not available under the NHS, either routinely or through specialised commissioning and they do not routinely commission the treatment because of a lack of evidence for its effectiveness.
+The treatment is not available under the NHS, either routinely or through specialised commissioning, and they do not routinely commission the treatment because of a lack of evidence for its effectiveness.
 The NHS’s responsible commissioner.

 Contacts: